French Narrator (At the end of "Nasty Patty"): Well, that's our story. Yes, they are all idiots, aren't they?

 "A Pal for Gary" is pretty much the definition of this trope.

 "Gramma's Secret Recipe" is about Plankton masquerading as his grandmother in order to steal the Krabby Patty recipe.
 At the beginning of the episode, Plankton has an Imagine Spot where he, in disguise, goes into the Krusty Krab and is able to get the recipe from Krabs pretty much just by asking.
 You'd Expect: Plankton to simply perform the plan he just came up with in his head.
-Instead, For Some Reason: he goes to SpongeBob's house and claims to be SpongeBob's grandmother (of course, SpongeBob falls for it, but that's not the point).
-The Result Is: Plankton, as SpongeBob's "Great Grammy-Maw," is dragged around by SpongeBob to do boring activities, and when he actually does get to the formula, he (Plankton) ends up getting busted by his real grandmother.
+Instead: He goes to SpongeBob's house and claims to be SpongeBob's grandmother (of course, SpongeBob falls for it, but that's not the point).
+The Result: Plankton, as SpongeBob's "Great Grammy-Maw," is dragged around by SpongeBob to do boring activities, and when he actually does get to the formula, he (Plankton) ends up getting busted by his real grandmother.

 Plankton's plan in "Frozen Face-Off".
 He builds a robotic duplicate of himself to distract everyone else at a sled race while he is back at the Krusty Krab.
 But Karen is left out of it.
 You'd Expect: Plankton to have built a duplicate for Karen or a robotic worm.
 With Karen around, Plankton could have stolen the formula much quicker than in the episode.
 Instead: He has Karen freeze her circuits in the sled race so he could get the formula himself.
 Ultimately, Karen joins SpongeBob and friends to thwart his plan.

 In SpongeBob SquarePants: Battle for Bikini Bottom, Plankton has built a machine that will mass-produce him a robot army to help him steal the Krabby Patty formula and possibly destroy Bikini Bottom in the process.
-However, he included an "Obey/Don't Obey" switch, and left it on "Don't Obey".
-You'd Expect: He would notice this and set the switch on "Obey" before turning on the machine.
-Instead: He doesn't notice this, turns on the machine and creates the robots, in which they immediately turn against him, kicking off the plot of the game.
+However, he included an "Obey"/"Don't Obey" switch, and left it on "Don't Obey".
+You'd Expect: Plankton to notice this and set the switch on "Obey" before turning on the machine.
+Instead: He leaves the "Obey"/"Don't Obey" switch alone, turns on the machine and creates the robots.
+They immediately turn against him, kicking off the plot of the game.